Lead

 Condition B: With harness

-- Retry up to 2 times on schema violation
+- Validate output against the schema; re-run up to 2 times on violation

 Number of runs